-The Museum’s collection is a fascinating and eclectic mix of objects from around the world.
-Each helps to tell the REME story and the story of the British Army in the 20th and 21st centuries.
+The Museum cares for a fascinating and eclectic mix of objects from around the world.
+Each helps to tell the REME story and therefore the story of the British Army in the 20th and 21st centuries.

-Most of it dates from World War Two, but there are earlier artefacts from the individuals and predecessor Corps, such as the Royal Army Ordnance Corps (RAOC), who transferred to the Corps in 1942.
+Many of these precious artefacts date from World War Two, but there are earlier objects from the individuals and predecessor Corps, such as the Royal Army Ordnance Corps, who transferred to the REME when it was formed in 1942.
 The Cold War period is well represented and the range of objects from 1991 to the present, is growing.

 Equipped with a spade, winch and a crane, it is capable of pulling 52 tonnes.
 The Museum’s example is an early prototype.

 John Commander was present at the Battle of Dunkirk in 1940.
-He returned home in his Battledress uniform.
-His wife refused to allow him into the house due to the state of it, and he had to take it off on the doorstep.
+When he returned home, his wife refused to allow him into the house due to the state of his battledress uniform, and he had to take it off on the doorstep.
 Their children collected the sand from his trouser turn ups.

 Cfn Commander transferred to the REME when the Corps was formed.